How Data Analytics Transforms ACO Operations

 3. Conducting Comprehensive Risk Assessments

 Risk assessment is critical for ACOs aiming to prioritize high-risk patients.
-Data analytics makes it possible to evaluate risk factors, such as chronic conditions and demographic variables, enabling ACOs to allocate resources for more personalized and timely care.
+Data analytics make it possible to evaluate risk factors, such as chronic conditions and demographic variables, enabling ACOs to allocate resources for more personalized and timely care.

 4. Streamlining Internal Operations